ML-Health/VTaC/models/Readme.md

 # Models

-Code for defining, training, and evaluating models.
+Code for defining, training, and evaluating supervised models used in the VTaC paper.
 Each model folder has 4 files:

 ## nets.py
 This file contains the definitions of PyTorch neural networks used for the respective model.
 The Convolutional Neural Network (CNN), Fully-Connected Neural Network (FCN), and their respective contrastive learning (CL) versions, including CNN+CL, and FCN+CL architectures and some of the code are adapted from the following work.
-Please cite their work when using code for these models.

-Zhou, Y., Zhao, G., Li, J., Sun, G., Qian, X., Moody, B., Mark, R. G., & Lehman, L. H. [A Contrastive Learning Approach for ICU False Arrhythmia Alarm Reduction.](https://rdcu.be/cJf9V) Nature Scientific Reports, 2022.
+Zhou, Y., Zhao, G., Li, J., Sun, G., Qian, X., Moody, B., Mark, R. G., and Lehman, L. H. [A Contrastive Learning Approach for ICU False Arrhythmia Alarm Reduction.](https://rdcu.be/cJf9V) Nature Scientific Reports, 2022.

-The SAE architecture and code is adapted from this work:
+The SAE (Supervised Autoencoder) architecture and code is adapted from this work:

-Eric P. Lehman, Rahul G. Krishnan, Xiaopeng Zhao, Roger G. Mark, Li-wei H. Lehman, [Representation Learning Approaches to Detect False Arrhythmia Alarms from ECG Dynamics.](https://proceedings.mlr.press/v85/lehman18a.html) Proceedings of the 3rd Machine Learning for Healthcare Conference, PMLR 85:571-586, 2018.
+Eric P. Lehman, Rahul G. Krishnan, Xiaopeng Zhao, Roger G. Mark, and Li-wei H. Lehman, [Representation Learning Approaches to Detect False Arrhythmia Alarms from ECG Dynamics.](https://proceedings.mlr.press/v85/lehman18a.html) Proceedings of the 3rd Machine Learning for Healthcare Conference, PMLR 85:571-586, 2018.

+The Transformer implementation is based on the following work:

+Ashish Vaswani, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan N Gomez, Łukasz Kaiser, and Illia Polosukhin.
+Attention Is All You Need.
+Advances in neural information processing systems, 30, 2017

 ## tools.py